Type of Schools: Public, Charter, and Private

 I have never stepped foot in a Charter School so I have no actual first-hand experience in this type of school setting.
 From everything I have heard from other teachers, parents, and the education community, Charter Schools vary greatly.
 They can either be fantastic learning experiences for students and families or not.
 If you are considering a Charter school for your family, make sure you do research and talk to current families.

-One thing I will caution you on is that Charter Schools have a horrible reputation for overworking and underpaying their teaching staff.
-My teacher friends who have worked at Charter schools have had horrible experiences and many have even left after a few months (teachers NEVER do this).
+One thing I will caution you on is that Charter Schools have a bad reputation for overworking and underpaying their teaching staff.
+My teacher friends who have worked at Charter schools have had terrible experiences and many have even left after a few months.
 Teacher pay can be extremely low and teachers will work 70-80 hours a week.
 The demanding requirements can lead quickly to teacher burnout.
 However, look around and spend your time investigating, because incredible Charter Schools are out there and might provide your child with the exact individualistic learning environment they need.

 Progressive Schools